Cloudxtreme/lazyblog/README.md

 Your site crashes!

 But it doesn't have to be that way.
 With Lazyblog, your site is viral-proof!
 Using our secret formula, we've created a way for your blog posts to withstand incredible load.
 Just check out the bechmarks at the bottom of this doc!

+Notice
+---

+There are two versions of this: the crappy old one (that worked but the code is hard to read) and the new, beautiful one.

+To run the old, working code, navigate to the `cmd` directory and use either `go run` or `go build`.

+If you want to try the new stuff, use the same commands in the top level of this repo.
+It'll use the `main.go` file there.

 Usage
 ---